How to Improve Your Personal Wealth in 2021!

 - A dividend payment will often be a more tax-efficient alternative to paying a salary, as dividends aren’t subject to NICs and also attract lower rates of Income Tax.

 - Any dividend income above the £2,000 threshold and within the basic rate band of £12,500, attracts tax at 7.5%.
 Whereas dividends falling within the higher rate band or additional rate band are taxed at 32.5% and 38.1% respectively.

-- Maximising the dividend allowance by 5 April 2021 may make good sense.
+- Maximising the dividend allowance by 5 April 2021 may make good sense if you want to improve your personal wealth this year.
 Beyond that limit, how much you choose to pay yourself in dividends will depend on weighing up the relative tax take.

 - Business owners can put some of their company’s profits into their pension, as employer pension contributions are an allowable business expense and can be offset against the company’s tax bill.
 Moving cash into your pension, will reduce company profits, which can lower or eliminate the liability to Corporation Tax.
 Another benefit is that pension contributions avoid NICs.

 - So, by taking a pension contribution from the business, not only will you have reduced your company’s liability to Corporation Tax, you will have saved Income Tax and NICs on those contributions too.